 The approved budget for the Electricity Division can only be utilised for certain committed maintenance projects on substations and transmission lines.

-All registered indigents will received 50 Kwh electricity per month free of charge.
+All registered indigents will be granted 50 Kwh per month free of charge.

 1.4.4 Sanitation and Impact of Tariff Increases